ThePerfectComputer/FastWaveBackend/README.md

 ``cargo run --release --example parse_vcd tests/vcd-files/aldec/SPI_Write.vcd``

-You can also run the vcd1 or vcd2 example with:
- - cargo run --release --example vcd1
+You can also run the vcd example with: cargo run --release --example vcd1.
- - cargo run --release --example vcd2

 You can run all the tests with ``cargo test``